Irving Block

-Irving Block (1910-1986) was a painter, illustrator, muralist, writer, and professor known for his work in Hollywood movies with visual effects, his authorship of the story behind the film Forbidden Planet, his work as a professor in academia, and his artwork.
+Irving Block (1910-1986) was an American painter, illustrator, visual-effects artist, screenwriter, and professor.
+He worked on visual effects for Hollywood films and co-wrote the story that became Forbidden Planet.
+He later taught art at California State University, Northridge.
 His daughter is the writer Francesca Lia Block.

 Early life and education

 Irving Alexander Block was born on December 2, 1910, in New York City.
-He pursued his education at New York University, where he earned a Bachelor of Science degree, and later continued his artistic studies at the National Academy of Design.
+Block earned a Bachelor of Science degree from New York University and later studied at the National Academy of Design.
 During the 1930s, Block became involved with the Works Projects Administration's Federal Art Project, a New Deal initiative aimed at supporting artists during the Great Depression.

 Career in Hollywood

-In the 1940s, Block relocated to California, where he began his career in Hollywood.
+Block moved to California in the 1940s and worked in Hollywood.
 He joined 20th Century Fox as a matte shot artist, contributing visual effects and designs for various films.
-Block worked primarily on low-budget science fiction and horror films, gaining recognition for his ability to create innovative special effects using paintings and models.
-One of his most notable achievements was writing the original story for the iconic 1956 film Forbidden Planet, a classic in the science fiction genre.
-He is also credited with co-designing Robby the Robot, the iconic character from the same film.
+He created special effects for low-budget science-fiction and horror films using paintings and models.
+Block co-wrote the story that became the 1956 film Forbidden Planet.
+He is also credited with co-designing Robby the Robot, a character from the same film.

 Over the years, Block contributed to numerous films, including Macabre, Kronos, The Caretakers, Alice in Wonderland, Atomic Submarine, Daniel in the Lion's Den, David and Goliath, The Exiles, The First Murder, Flight to Mars, From Caveman to Spaceman, Goya, Judgement of Solomon, Ripley's Believe it or Not, Stranger in my Skull, The Tower of Babel, and Venus and Adonis.
-His expertise in creating special effects with matte paintings and models made him a respected figure in the film industry.

 Artistic career

-In addition to his work in Hollywood, Block maintained an active career as a painter, illustrator, and muralist.
-In the 1960s, he exhibited his work in several Los Angeles-area art galleries, gaining recognition in the local art scene and receiving favorable reviews from critics.
+Block also worked as a painter, illustrator, and muralist.
+In the 1960s, he exhibited his work in several Los Angeles-area art galleries.
+His exhibits received mostly favorable reviews from critics.

 Academic career

-From 1963 to 1980, Block served as a professor in the art department at California State University, Northridge (CSUN).
+From 1963 to 1980, Block was a professor in the art department at California State University, Northridge (CSUN).
 After retiring from teaching, Block collaborated with the Santa Susana Press, published by the Oviatt Library at CSU Northridge, where he illustrated numerous fine press books in the 1970s and 1980s.

-Personal life and legacy
+Personal life and death

-Irving Block was married to the poet Gilda Block, also known as Jill Block, and the couple had a son, Gregg, and a daughter, Francesca Lia Block, who became a successful writer known for her Weetzie Bat series.
-Block continued to create and contribute to artistic projects until his death on May 3, 1986, in North Hollywood, California.
+Block was married to the poet Gilda Block, also known as Jill Block.
+The couple had a son, Gregg, and a daughter, Francesca Lia Block, who became a writer known for her Weetzie Bat series.
+Block died on May 3, 1986, in North Hollywood, California.